 - A suite of emergency assistance services, including emergency medical or emergency evacuation (for specific circumstances)

 Students traveling abroad as part of a UA approved academic or research activity (other than Study Abroad) are provided coverage for emergency medical care and emergency services in the same manner as UA employees traveling on UA business.
 The program for emergency medical care covers unforeseen medical care needs only, and does not cover continuing care for existing conditions or routine appointments.
 Travelers that anticipate the need for continuing medical care while abroad must make their own arrangements for coverage.
 Liability coverage is also applicable for students traveling in an official UA capacity (employee or volunteer), and when international travel has been approved as a required part of the student’s academic training program or curriculum.
-UA insurance coverage is not applicable for independent travel or research.
+UA insurance coverage is not applicable for independent travel or independent research.

 - University Policies and Procedures Governing Travel